 As in many divorces, we see second, third and even fourth marriages during the course of a lifetime and this presents a very difficult property identification, classification and restoration problem.
 Each one of these cases requires time and effort to “trace” the “source of origin” of funds to specifically identify the “non-marital” component.
 There must be strong documentary evidence to support a divorcing spouse’s claim for restoration of non-marital claim to property.

 We at Grubbs Rickert Landry, PLLC have represented hundreds of clients with property identification disputes.
 Let us help you properly identify and divide the property in your marriage.
-We help clients in Northern Kentucky, including Boone County, Kenton County, Campbell County, Florence, Union, Hebron, Covington, Erlanger, Park Hills, Taylor Mill and Ft.
+We help clients in Northern Kentucky, including Boone County, Kenton County, Campbell County, Florence, Union, Hebron, Fort Mitchell, Erlanger, Park Hills, Taylor Mill and Ft.
 Mitchell.
 Call us today!